The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 ###April 21, 2016

-Added a script that strictly counts the number of named genes in a genbank file.
-I named it "find_genes.sh" and renamed the script that previously had the same name to "find_unique_genes.sh" instead.
-It better reflects the function of the script that way.
+Added a script to print and count the number of unique genes in a genbank file and renamed the "find_genes.sh" script to "find_unique_genes.sh" to better reflect its function.
+I also added a script that finds all protein products in a genbank file, it deletes all instances of "hypothetical protein", it also counts the number of named genes.

 -Oskar